 AGENCY-DEFINED CODES

-These codes are not CCSDS-Recommended, but the presence of a P-field may allow a limited level of service.
+These Agency-defined codes are not CCSDS-Recommended, but this provides an Agency with the ability to state that their time code is “CCSDS-conformant”.
+The P-Field signals that an Agency-defined code is in use.
+Both the Agency itself, and the format for the Agency specific T-Field, must be treated as managed parameters.

 T-FIELD

 For the time codes described herein, the T-field consists of a variable number of octets.
-These octets together can be considered a binary number.
-If that number increases monotonically with time (except at a recycle time), the code is a Level 3 code; if not, it is a Level 4 code.

-The time code Levels are defined in 1.3.

 The length of that T-field is indicated by the P-field.